Skip to main content

 (J) However, an assessment or judgment, as outlined in the preceding paragraphs of this rule, shall not be a bar to the adjustment of the employer's account upon the employer furnishing his payroll records to the bureau.

-(K) In addition to the procedures outlined in paragraphs (A) to (I) of this rule, the administrator of the bureau shall, in justifiable cases, certify the matter to the attorney general's office with a request that the employer be enjoined from further operation in accordance with section 4123.79 of the Revised Code and/or that criminal proceedings be instituted against the employer for penalties under division (C) of section 4123.99 of the Revised Code.
-Furthermore, in cases where the employer failed to furnish to the bureau the annual payroll report and other related information required by section 4123.26 of the Revised Code, a civil action shall be brought against such employer in the name of the state to collect the penalty, as provided in that section.
+(K) In addition to the procedures outlined in paragraphs (A) to (I) of this rule, the administrator of the bureau will, in justifiable cases, certify the matter to the attorney general's office with a request that the employer be enjoined from further operation in accordance with section 4123.79 of the Revised Code and/or that criminal proceedings be instituted against the employer for penalties under division (C) of section 4123.99 of the Revised Code.
+Furthermore, in cases where the employer failed to furnish to the bureau the annual payroll report and other related information as set forth by section 4123.26 of the Revised Code, a civil action will be brought against such employer in the name of the state to collect the penalty, as provided in that section.

 (L) For counties and public employer taxing districts, the bureau shall keep an individual account showing the amount of money paid into the public insurance fund and the amount of losses incurred against the fund.
 When any such employer defaults in the payment of sums required to be contributed to such fund or any official fails to perform any act required to be performed in reference to the making of payments, the bureau shall institute the proper proceedings in the court to compel such payment.